MARCspec/MARCspec/marc-spec.md

 subfieldSpec = subfieldTags [ indicators ] / indicators subfieldTags
 ```

-*Subfield tags* consist of one to n lowercase alphabetic, digits or special characters each of them prefix with the character "$".
+*Subfield tags* consist of one or more lowercase alphabetic, digits or special characters each of them prefix with the character "$".
 A single *subfield tag* may be followed by an index, which in case of repeatable subfields is a reference to a specific repetion.
 Instead of a list of subfields it is also possible to define a range of subfields.
 A range of subfields is restricted to either alphabetic or numeric *subfield tags*.

 In a list of *subfield tags*, these may occur in non ordered sequence.